meilisearch/specifications/text/0029-indexing-ndjson.md

 Newline-delimited JSON (`ndjson`), line-delimited JSON (`ldjson`), JSON lines (`jsonl`) are three terms expressing the same formats primarily intended for JSON streaming.

-As of now, we will use `ndjson` in the next parts to refer to a file that represents JSON entries separated by a new line character.
+As of now, we will use `ndjson` in the next parts to refer to a data format that represents JSON entries separated by a new line character.

 - Each entries will represent a document for MeiliSearch.
 - Each entries should be a valid JSON object.
-- The file should be encoded in UTF-8.
+- The data should be encoded in UTF-8.

 #### Example of a valid NJSON